What is an owners corporation?

 All unit owners are voting members of the owners corporation, which has the responsibility for making decisions that benefit the building and caring for things such as the land around the building, entrances, stairways and paths.

-For the day-to-day decision making, owners corporations usually delegate authority to an executive committee (Once the Strata Schemes Management Act 2015 commences on 30 November 2016, this committee will be called the strata committee).
+For the day-to-day decision making, owners corporations usually delegate authority to the strata committee.
 Owners vote on the composition of this committee each year at the annual general meeting.
 Often owners corporations also choose to delegate some of their power and duties to a strata manager.

 The Strata Schemes Management Act 2015 governs an owners corporation’s rights and responsibilities.